 - The lifecycle of a project from inception, through to physical production and delivery

-The training days will be compulsory for the selected participants and will take place entirely online.
+The training days are compulsory for the selected participants and will take place entirely online.

 Short Circuit is committed to diversity and equality of opportunity in all aspects of our work.
 We particularly welcome applications from groups that are under-represented in the film industry such as Disabled and D/deaf people, minority ethnic communities, women, Lesbian, Gay, Bisexual, Transgender, Queer, Intersex people (LGBTQI+), and those who have been socially and economically disadvantaged by their circumstances and upbringing.
 We seek to foster equal opportunities for new and emerging talent from diverse backgrounds, with support on hand for those who need it.